Wildfire Threatens Hometown Of Olympic Games In Greece - Civil Protection - UrduPoint

 The Greek authorities are evacuating people from Lake Marathon in eastern Attica, which is a major source of water for Athens.

-The wildfire situation in Attica and Euboea is getting worse due to strong winds.
+The wildfire situation in Attica and Euboea is getting worse due to strong winds, Hardalias noted, adding that 56 fires were still burning in Greece.

+"Since yesterday, we have several new fires that have added to the many open fronts we face across the country.

+At this moment we have 56 fires, the most serious of them in Attica, Euboea, Messenia, East Mani, Tolofon in Phocis, Grevena and Elis," Hardalias said.

 Greece and other countries in the southeast Mediterranean region are experiencing the worst heatwave since 1987.
 Temperatures are rising to 44 degrees Celsius (111.2 degrees Fahrenheit), which, in combination with the dry climate and strong winds, have fueled intense wildfires throughout the area in recent weeks.